 If you incur expenses on behalf of Cincinnati Friends Meeting, please complete the Check Requisition Form and leave it in the Treasurer's mailbox in the library so that you can be reimbursed.

 With the approval of the Trustees, members and attenders of Cincinnati Friends Meeting, other Quakers, and other individuals can use our building or grounds for private events, such as weddings, concerts, or conferences.
-The Fee Schedule for Building and Grounds Use provides information about the associated costs.
+The Building & Grounds Use Fee Schedule provides information about the associated costs.
 For additional information, please contact a member of the Trustees committee.
 Cincinnati Friends Meeting does not allow the use of alcohol or tobacco on its property.

 If you would like to use the Cincinnati Friends meetinghouse or grounds for an event such as a wedding, concert, or conference, please submit an application using the Building & Grounds Use Request Form.
 This form should be placed in the Trustees mailbox in the library.